Medical Policy: 02.04.56

 However, elevated PSA levels are not specific to prostate cancer; levels can be elevated due to infection, inflammation, trauma, or ejaculation.
 In addition, there are no clear cutoffs for cancer positivity with PSA.
 Using a common PSA level cutoff of 4.0 ng/mL, the American Cancer Society (ACS) systematically reviewed the literature and calculated pooled estimates of elevated PSA sensitivity of 21% for detecting any prostate cancer and 5% for detecting high-grade cancers with estimated specificity of 91%.

-Existing screening tools lead to unnecessary prostate biopsies because of their lack of specificity and inability to discriminate low- from high-risk prostate cancer.
-More than 1 million prostate biopsies are performed each year in the United States with a resulting cancer diagnosis in 20% to 30%.
+Existing screening tools have led to unnecessary prostate biopsies.
+More than 1 million prostate biopsies are performed each year in the United States with a resulting cancer diagnosis in 20% to 30% of geno typical men.
 About one-third of geno typical men who undergo prostate biopsy experience transient pain, fever, bleeding, and urinary difficulties.
-Serious biopsy risks, such as bleeding or infection requiring hospitalization, are rare with estimates of rates ranging from less than 1% to 4%.
+Serious biopsy risks, such as bleeding or infection requiring hospitalization, are rare with estimates of rates ranging from less than 1% to 3%.

-Given the risk, discomfort, and burden of biopsy and low yield for diagnosis, there is a need for noninvasive tests that distinguish potentially aggressive tumors that should be referred for biopsy from clinically insignificant localized tumors that do not need biopsy or other prostatic conditions with the goal of avoiding low yield biopsy.
+Given the risk, discomfort, and burden of biopsy and low diagnostic yield, there is a need for noninvasive tests that distinguish potentially aggressive tumors that should be referred for biopsy from clinically insignificant localized tumors or other prostatic conditions that do not need biopsy with the goal of avoiding low yield biopsy.

 Screening of geno typical men with a life expectancy of less than 10 years is unlikely to be useful because most prostate cancer progresses slowly.
 However, the age range for which screening is most useful is controversial.